Cape Tribulation (Mars)

 Endeavour crater is a 14 mi wide crater on Mars, that was explored by the MER-B Rover Opportunity in the 2010s, after landing on the planet in 2004.

 Naming

 Wdowiak Ridge

 Wdowiak Ridge is a section of the Western rim and is a raised section about 500 ft long and about 40 ft above surroundings.

 Summit

 On Sol 3894 (Jan.
-6, 2015) Opportunity reached the summit of "Cape Tribulation," which is 443 ft above "Botany Bay" level and the highest point yet reached by the rover on western rim of Endeavour Crater according to NASA.
+6, 2015) Opportunity reached the summit of "Cape Tribulation," which is 443 ft above "Botany Bay" level and the highest point reached by the rover on Endeavour Crater's western rim, according to NASA.

 Marathon valley

 In 2015 MER-B entered Marathon Valley in Cape Tribulation and would study it until September 2016.

 Marathon Valley was targeted for exploration by MER-B because CRISM instrument in orbit on the Mars Reconnaissance Orbiter detected clay minerals at this location.

 Spirit of St. Louis Crater

 Along Cape Tribulation, at the west end of Marathon Valley is a shallow crater about 110 ft long and about 80 ft wide, named "Spirit of St. Louis" after the record-breaking aircraft.
 Within its center is a rock spire and the regolith in the crater has a darkened hue.
 The crater is on the outer edge of the Western rom of Endeavour crater.
 The MER-B rover reached it in April 2015 and took panoramic color photos of the site.